icknOrg/COINS_SwissThoughtleaders/README.md

 <a id="4">[4]</a>
 Gloor, P. A., Colladon, A. F., de Oliveira, J. M., Rovelli, P., Galbier, M., & Vogel, M. (2019).
 Identifying tribes on twitter through shared context.
 In Collaborative innovation networks (pp. 91-111).
 Springer, Cham.

+<a id="5">[5]</a>
+Gloor, P. A. (2017).
+Sociometrics and human relationships: Analyzing social networks to manage brands, predict trends, and improve organizational performance.
+Emerald Group Publishing.